Valacirca3927/networking/bgp.md

 ##### Notes
 - Route reflectors can be clients of each other.
 This causes extra overhead.
-- If multiple route reflectors server the same cluster they should have the same cluster ID.
+- If multiple route reflectors server the same cluster they should have the same `Cluster_ID`.

+##### BGP Route Reflectors Loop Prevention
+- If a BGP router that receives a route from an iBGP neighbor in the incoming update detects the presence of its own Router-ID in the Originator-ID attribute it will reject the update.
+- If a BGP router that receives a route from an iBGP neighbor is configured to operate as a route reflector and in the incoming update detects the presence of its own `Cluster-ID` in the
+  `Cluster-list` attribute it will reject the update.

+##### Confederations

+`NEXT_HOP` is preserved throughout the confederation.

+`MED` is preserved for routes advertised into the confederation

+`LOCAL_PREF` is preserved throughout the confederation

+`AS_PATH` for privates ASes is used within the confederation

+###### Force interior confederation MEDs to be considered:
+`bgp deterministic-med`

+Route Reflectors are generally preferred.

+IF you want to add two BGP speakers to the same router reflector cluster, specify the cluster ID.
+- clients can not detect inter-cluster loops.
+They don't have the attributes in the BGP table.

+### BGP redistribution into anything